Skip to content

 What does this implement/fix?
 Explain your changes.

-This implements two methods that correct the cardinality bias of the feature_importances_ attribute of random forest estimators by leveraging out-of-bag (oob) samples.
+This PR implements a methods called UFI (Unbiased Feature Importance) that correct the cardinality bias of the feature_importances_ attribute of random forest estimators by leveraging out-of-bag (oob) samples.

-The first method is derived from Unbiased Measurement of Feature Importance in Tree-Based Methods, Zhengze Zhou & Giles Hooker.
-The corresponding attribute is named ufi_feature_importances_.
+It is derived from Unbiased Measurement of Feature Importance in Tree-Based Methods, Zhengze Zhou & Giles Hooker.

-These attributes are set by the fit method after training, if the parameter oob_score is set to True.
-In this case we send the oob samples to a Cython method at tree level that propagates them through the tree and returns the corresponding oob prediction function and feature importance measure.
+The attribute unbiased_feature_importance is set by the fit method after training, if the parameter oob_score is set to True, for forests trained with the MSE or Gini impurity criteria.
+We send the oob samples to a Cython method at tree level that propagates them through the tree and returns the corresponding oob prediction function and feature importance measure.

 This new feature importance measure has a similar behavior to regular Mean Decrease Impurity but mixes the in-bag and out-of-bag values of each node instead of using the in-bag impurity.
-The two proposed method differ in the way they mix in-bag and oob samples.
+It also converges to the MDI in the large sample limit.

-This PR also includes these two new feature importance measures to the test suite, specifically in test_forest.py.
-Existing tests are widened to test these two measures and new tests are added to make sure they behave correctly (e.g. they coincide with values given by the code of the cited papers, they recover traditional MDI when used on in-bag samples).
+This PR also includes this new feature importance measure to the test suite, specifically in test_forest.py.
+Existing tests are widened to test the new method and new tests are added to make sure it behaves correctly (e.g. it coincides with values given by the code of the cited paper, it recovers traditional MDI when used on in-bag samples, it converges to MDI etc.).

 Any other comments?

-The papers only suggest fixes for trees built with the Gini (classification) and Mean Squared Error (regression) criteria, but we would like the new methods to support the other available criteria in scikit-learn. log_loss support was added for classification with the ufi method by generalizing the idea of mixing in-bag and oob samples.
+The papers only suggest fixes for trees built with the Gini (classification) and Mean Squared Error (regression) criteria, so we are limited to these for now.

 Some CPU and memory profiling was done to ensure that the computational overhead was controlled enough compared to the cost of model fitting for large enough datasets.

-This work is done in close colaboration with @ogrisel.
+This work is done in colaboration with @ogrisel and @antoinebaker.

 GaetandeCast and others added 30 commits April 14, 2025 17:43